irina-andrei/ci_cd/4_ci_cd_pipeline_jenkins.md

 ![AltText](Images/i4.png)

-8. In the terminaal, you can get the password using:
+8. In the terminal, you can get the password using:

 ```shell
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword